 Ronald's sister had an abhorrent dislike of insects and other "creepy things" which helped to determine the direction of her scientific studies.2.
-Incompatible with or conflicting with something: The abhorrent violence at the start of the film was so disgusting and loathsome that the couple got up and walked out.
+Pertaining to an occurrence that is incompatible with or conflicting with something: The abhorrent violence at the start of the film was so disgusting and loathsome that the couple got up and walked out.

 3. Abominable, repugnant, or despicable: The man committed an abhorrent crime when he killed his wife.

-4. Unacceptable or strong dislike: The thought of not being successful with his performance at the tennis match was abhorrent to the player.
+4. Unacceptable or regarding a strong dislike: The thought of not being successful with his performance at the tennis match was abhorrent to the player.

 The spelling of abhorrent shows that it is related to "horror".
 It means "feeling horror", when it is used with "of": Niki was so abhorrent of snakes that she would almost faint if she simply saw one.